 - and the elongation of the penultimate phalanges of the pes •

-Archaeopteryx, Aurornis, and Balaur were all derived from dromaeosaurids.
-Balaur appears to represent a hitherto unknown robust clade, distinct from the smaller, more gracile bird line represented by Aurornis and Archaeopteryx.
+Balaur was derived from dromaeosaurids in the large reptile tree (based on a limited number of theropods and birds).
 Balaur had a long tail, not a pygostyle.
 It had forelimbs similar in size relative to the torso, as those of pre-birds, not post-Archaeopteryx birds.
 The laterally expanded gut indicates a likely switch to herbivory.
 The second scythe-like claw likely aided tree-clinging.
-It did not have a perching toe.
+Balaur did not have a perching toe.

 Brusatte, et al. 2013.
 The osteology of Balaur bondoc, an island-dwelling dromaeosaurid (Dinosauria: Theropod) from the Late Cretaceous of Romania.
 Bulletin of the American Museum of Natural History, 374:1-100.